 If you’re going to start your miniature paint job with oil paints, then you will still want to prime the model.
 You can use any normal model primer for this purpose.
 Here are a few primers that I highly-recommend you consider, with my favorite being Vallejo Surface Primer.

 If you’re painting with a dark color, start with a light-colored primer.
 To paint with a brighter paint color, use a darker primer.
+Here, I tend to use a spray primer for the quickest, smoothest foundation coats.
 This will make your job of covering your first few base layers more enjoyable by avoiding the annoying (but harmless) brush streaks and splotches in the first few paint layers.

 Your primer is what keeps your paint adhering to your model.
 Primers act as an interface or bridge between plastic, pewter metal, or resin surfaces and your oil paint.
 A primer has microscopic texture or tooth that helps oil paint pigments bind to the surface.

 In fact, if you’re having trouble painting with oils, e.g., paint won’t stick, then consider switching your primer to one that has more intrinsic surface texture.
 Gesso primer is formulated with more surface texture to help paint stick.
 Make sure you keep your primer layers thin so you don’t cover up any fine details on your sculpt.

 Do I Need to Varnish My Models after Painting with Oils?

 Yes!
 Not only does a varnish sealant protect your oil paint on the surface of your miniature, but it also evens out the reflections on your model.
 This helps maintain color vibrancy and contrast.